minejournal/starter-blog/content/blog/2020-09-24-yerevanian-cavities.md

 There is something in Yerevan that reminded me of what I disliked about Caracas where I grew up, where I first met Armenian friends, when I first learn of their pains.

-I feel annoyed by how the patriotic feelings, the love towards the cultural heritage, the conservation of the treasure that survived centuries of violence have became flags of a pedantic nationalistic exaltation as fierce as is ridiculous, have became relics and not active elements toward the construction of a better future, a bridge of dialogue with the mortal enemy.
+I feel annoyed by how the patriotic feelings.

+The love towards the cultural heritage, the conservation of the treasure that survived centuries of violence have became flags of a pedantic nationalistic exaltation as fierce as is ridiculous, have became relics and not active elements toward the construction of a better future, a frist step on the bridge of dialogue with the mortal enemy.

 A victim that desires to remain one.

-When I think about the Armenia of my short and intense trips, I keep thinking that there is much more but absolute nothing of what is being preached: their unsealed wounds are a push to the seas of the world hoping to substitute a chapter, a paragraph, a verse, a relevant note, in the mighty epics and ethos of human civilization to their favor, but I found a brusque narrative that pretend to appropriate, in a clumsy way, the merits of others, refusing their own, or perhaps hiding them: following this oddity we ended up believing we should be thankful to Armenians because Kardashians – of armenian origins -have made trash, camp, and kitsch universally popular and accesible.
+When I think about the Armenia of my short and intense trips, I keep thinking that there is much more but absolute nothing of what is being preached: their unsealed wounds are a push to the seas of the world hoping to substitute a chapter, a paragraph, a verse, a relevant note, in the mighty epics and ethos of human civilization to their favor, but I found a brusque narrative that pretend to appropriate, in a clumsy way, the merits of others, refusing their own, or perhaps hiding them: following this oddity in ab absurdo reasoning we ended up believing we should be thankful to Armenians because Kardashians – of armenian origins -have made trash, camp, and kitsch universally popular and accesible.

 ![](/images/photo_2020-09-24_15-02-58.jpg)